ataparia-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 **Detached Signature**: The format of a detached JWS is `<header>..<signature>`.
 When a JWS is in a detached format, its payload is omitted from the JWS and it is sent separately.
 The payload missing from the JWS must be added to the Message via a selector expression, which is typically a `${content.body}`, but it is configurable in the filter.

 The detached signature is disabled by default in the JWT Verify filter.
-To enable it, select **Support detached payload**, and specify the location of the payload in the `${content.body}`.
+To enable it, select **Support detached payload** and specify the location of the payload, which defaults to `${content.body}`.

 The validation of the detached signature works as follows: